Raeena-Firdous/Employee-Attrition/README.md

 ### Problem:
 Attrition in human resources refers to the gradual loss of employees over time.
 In general, relatively high attrition is problematic for companies.
 HR professionals often assume a leadership role in designing company compensation programs, work culture and motivation systems that help the organization retain top employees.

 ### Goal:
 Our goal is to uncover the factors that lead to employee attrition through Exploratory Data Analysis and explore them by using various classification models to predict if an employee is likely to quit.
 This could greatly increase HR’s ability to intervene on time and remedy the situation to prevent attrition.

 ### DATA
 The dataset we use is publicly available and can be accessed from [here](https://excelbianalytics.com/wp/downloads-21-sample-csv-files-data-sets-for-testing-till-5-million-records-hr-analytics-for-attrition/).

 The dataset has (1000000R X 35C) that contains numeric and categorical data types describing each employee’s background and characteristics; and labelled (supervised learning) with whether they are still in the company or whether they have gone to work somewhere else.
 Machine Learning models can help to understand and determine how these factors relate to workforce attrition.

-* checking for the null values.
-* checking for the duplicate values.
-* Univariate Analysis
-* Bivariate Analysis
-* Multivariate Analysis

 ## 2)Employee Attrition Preprocessing:
 * Checking for outliers